JuliaGPU/Vulkan.jl/docs/src/index.md

 It builds upon the core API provided by [VulkanCore.jl](https://github.com/JuliaGPU/VulkanCore.jl/).
 Because Vulkan is originally a C specification, interfacing with it requires some knowledge before correctly being used from Julia.
 This package acts as an abstraction layer, so that you don't need to know how to properly call a C library, while still retaining full functionality.
 The wrapper is generated directly from the [Vulkan Specification](https://www.khronos.org/registry/vulkan/).

-This is a very similar approach to that taken by [VulkanHpp](https://github.com/KhronosGroup/Vulkan-Hpp), except that the target language is Julia and not C++.
+The approach is similar to [VulkanHpp](https://github.com/KhronosGroup/Vulkan-Hpp) for C++, except that the target language is Julia.

 ```@contents
 Pages = ["intro.md", "tutorial", "howto", "api.md", "utility.md", "troubleshooting.md"]